Shopping in Marmaris

 200 shops operating, including 1 TL shops, brand

-name shops, souvenir and jewelers shops and markets.
+name shops, leather, carpet, souvenir and jewellers shops and markets.

 On weekdays between 11:00 and 16:00 the markets'

 varied shops are quieter, except at lunchtime, when

 the choice of eating places attracts the young

 crowd on the waterfront.
 Carsi Market is also good

 for some sightseeing, as you could walk up to the

 Ottoman Castle to see a small museum and enjoy the